 Ejects Red from the tramway.

-Shows up at the ski race with his men, who are being dispatched to take out Granny.
+Presumably takes the tram fully up and shows up at the ski race with his men, who are being dispatched to take out Granny.

 How does it end up that Red follows Boingo to the tramway terminal when she isn't at the cottage for Flippers to make the reveal that Boingo was the culprit?